 The April 21-22 symposium on epigenetics explored how environmental factors affect gene expression and the characteristics of organisms.
 Click here for the agenda.

 In a recent collaborative study with collegaues at Dartmouth, led by Juliette Madan (in the Dept. of Pediatrics) and Annie Hoen (in the Dept. of Epidemiology), the O'Toole Lab investigated the upper airway and gut microflora of infants and children with CF. This group of children ranged up to almost 3 years of age.
-In this report, the research team demonstrates a link between the microflora in the gut and respiratory health.
+In their report, the research team demonstrates a link between the microflora in the gut and respiratory health.
 In particular, the researchers show an association between gut microbiota and initial Pseudomonas aeruginosa colonization and onset of exacerbation.
 This exciting finding suggests that oral probiotics have the potential to impact airway health.
-The paper recently was published online in the Journal of Pediatrics.
+The paper Associations between Gut Microbial Colonization in Early Life and Respiratory Outcomes in Cystic Fibrosis recently was published online in the Journal of Pediatrics.
+A commentary by Leopoldo Segal and Martin Blaser will accompany the publication of the article in the Journal of Pediatrics.

 Lung Biology Center 2015 Pilot Awards